 Offline reinforcement learning (RL)---learning a policy from a dataset---is useful for many real-world applications, where learning from online interaction may be expensive or dangerous \citep{levine2020offline}.
 There have been significant advances in offline policy learning algorithms with demonstrations that performant policies can be learned purely from offline data \citep{agarwal2020optimistic}.
 Successful use of these algorithms, however, requires careful hyperparameter selection \citep{wu2019behavior,gulcehre2020rl,kumar2021workflow}.

-Despite the fact that it is essential, hyperparameter selection for offline policy learning algorithms remains relatively unexplored.
-One of the reasons is that it is inherently hard, as we formalize in this paper.
-Unlike supervised learning where we can use validation performance, in offline RL it is hard to get an accurate measure of policy performance.
-In fact, it is well known that off-policy policy evaluation (OPE)---estimating the performance of a policy from offline data---is hard \citep{wang2020statistical}.
-To emphasize this fact, in Figure \ref{fig:correlation}, we visualize the poor correlation between the true performance and performance estimates using a standard OPE approach called Fitted Q Evaluation (FQE) \citep{le2019batch} .
-The datasets are not adversarially designed; rather they are two Atari datasets that were designed to provide reasonable data for offline learning algorithms.
+Despite the fact that hyperparameter selection is essential, it remains relatively unexplored for offline policy learning.
+One of the reasons is that it is inherently hard, as we show formally in this paper.
+Unlike supervised learning where validation performance can be used to select hyperparameters, in offline RL it is hard to validate a policy's performance.
+In fact, it is well known that \textit{off-policy policy evaluation} (OPE)---estimating the performance of a policy from offline data---is hard \citep{wang2020statistical}.
+To emphasize this fact, in Figure \ref{fig:correlation}, we visualize the poor correlation between the true performance and performance estimates using a standard OPE approach called Fitted Q Evaluation (FQE) \citep{le2019batch}.
+The datasets are not adversarially designed; rather they are two Atari datasets that were designed to provide reasonable data for offline learning algorithms \citep{fu2020d4rl}.

-Consequently, most offline RL papers sidestep the issue of hyperparameter selection and show results for ideal performance.
-In other words, they tune their hyperparameters by checking the performance of the policy in the environment.
+Most offline RL papers sidestep the issue of hyperparameter selection and report results based on the best hyperparameter settings.
+In other words, they tune their hyperparameters by checking the performance of the policy in the environment, which is against the spirit and formulation of offline RL.
 Consider, for example, the Conservative Q-learning (CQL) algorithm \citep{kumar2020conservative}, used to obtain the policies for Figure \ref{fig:correlation}.
 For their experiments, CQL is built on top of already-tuned online algorithms for their environments, which implicitly relies on tuning using the environment rather than just the offline dataset.
-They then also directly tune the stepsize using the performance of the offline learned policy in the environment.
+They then also directly tune the step size using the online performance of the offline learned policy in the environment.
 Several papers \citep{kumar2019stabilizing,kostrikov2021offline} use the same methodology.
 Some works focus on designing algorithms that are robust to a specific hyperparameter \citep{cheng2022adversarially}, or require only a small number of hyperparameters to be tuned \citep{fujimoto2021minimalist}.
 These approaches, however, still require some hyperparameters to be tuned; they were tuned using the performance in the environment.